Updated July 15, 2023

 - Most Oil ETFs charge fees that are relatively lower than that of mutual funds, which makes them an attractive option for investors.

-- The investors don’t require any storage space as there is no physical delivery of the commodity.
+- The investors don’t require storage space as there is no physical commodity delivery.

-- Investors always have a high demand for oil commodities, ubiquitous in the global economy.
+- Investors always have a high demand for oil commodities, which are ubiquitous in the global economy.

 Examples of Oil ETF

 It is important to note that the value of Oil ETFs has been severely impacted since 2014-15, owing to various supply factors and geo-political tensions resulting in declining performance.
 Now, with the fact mentioned above in mind, let us look into some of the popular global ETFs that are available in the international market:

 - United States Oil (USO): This fund falls under the category of US Fund Commodities, and its investments are primarily focused on companies with a credit rating of AA or above.
 As of September 10, 2020, its total asset stood at $4.0 billion.
 During 2019, the fund has been able to generate returns of 33.37%, which was one of the best performances in this category.
 However, the fund is down by 73.61% in YTD 2020.
 The fund’s adjusted expense ratio is 0.79%, which is relatively higher in its category.

 - Vanguard Energy ETF (VDE): This fund falls under the US Fund Equity Energy, and as the name suggests, more than 97% of the fund invests in the US.
 As of September 10, 2020, its total asset stood at $2.5 billion.
 During 2019 and YTD 2020, the fund generated returns of 9.32% and -45.14%, respectively.
 The fund’s adjusted expense ratio is 0.1%, which is relatively low.